International

 International Institute of Humanitarian Law

-Website of the International Institute of Humanitarian Law, an independent not-for-profit organisation based in Italy.
-The Institute's activities include research; the training of civil and military personnel on international humanitarian law, human rights, refugee law and migration law; and the organisation of conferences and meetings.
+The International Institute of Humanitarian Law is an independent not-for-profit organisation based in Italy.
+It conducts research, holds conferences and meetings, and trains civil and military personnel on international humanitarian law (IHL), human rights, refugee law and migration law.
 The site has background information on the history and principles of international humanitarian law and the right to humanitarian assistance, along with materials from events hosted by the Institute.
+It also provides an online library of publications on general and specific aspects of IHL.

 Fletcher Forum of World Affairs